-- 1. Accurately position the view on screen. - 3.
-Drag a marquee from corner to corner, defining the area that will included in the metafile. - 4.
+- 1. Accurately position the view on screen. - Select File> Export> Export Metafile (EMF) ... - 3.
+Drag a marquee from corner to corner, defining the area that will included in the meta- - 4.
 Release the mouse button to open the Export Metafile dialog, which is a typical Save As dialog.
-See "Saving and Exporting Files" on page 23.
+See "Saving and Exporting Files" on page - 5.
 When you click the Save button, the Metafile Size dialog opens.